sderaps/DMM/README.md

-## Program Needed for Watch Face Installation
+## Program Needed for Watch Face Installation Using the "Run on Device" Command

 **Download Samsung Watch Face Studio**